chrishunt/chrishunt.github.com/ktm-300/index.md

 - [Hondo Garage Buzz-Kill Isolator](http://chrshnt.com/2kyUiGu)

 ## Log
 The speedometer cable broke at 25.6 hours and was replaced at 45 hours on 2017-03-07.
-The on-board computer is now 19.4 house behind actual hours.
+The computer is now 19.4 house behind actual hours.

 #### 2016-11-15 (0hs)
 - Purchased new from See See